 Dr. Spencer currently serves as co-chair of “The Bible and Emotion” group of the Society of Biblical Literature and is editing a collection of essays on this topic for SBL Press.
 He is also completing a major commentary on Luke (Two Horizon Series, Eerdmans).
 He regularly teaches and preaches in area churches and has served interim pastorates in Virginia, North Carolina, South Carolina, Pennsylvania, New Jersey, and Texas.

-He has also enjoyed acting in university, seminary and community theater, including recent roles in Shadowlands, God’s Favorite, Godspell, and Cotton Patch Gospel for the BTSR Shoestring Players.
+He has also enjoyed acting in university, seminary and community theater, including roles in Shadowlands, God’s Favorite, Godspell, and Cotton Patch Gospel for the BTSR Shoestring Players.

 Arthur M. Wright, Jr.

 Affiliate Professor of Spirituality and New Testament; Acting director, doctor of ministry program; director of bstr connects